Novaki92/FileName-Trimmer/README.md

 - For Linux Users

-        1) You're on Linux...I mean python is like the defualt man.
-Figure it out
+        1) You're on Linux...I mean python is like the defualt man...figure it out

         2) But seriously just make sure you have python 3 and run from terminal like all other py scripts